Statues of Paul Bunyan: Bangor, Maine

 Another 31 ft statue can be found in Bangor, Maine.
 Standing since 1959, it weighs 3700 pounds.
-The statue is shown with a large ax in one hand, and a peavey in the other hand.
+The statue is shown with a large axe in one hand, and a peavey in the other hand.

 Klamath, California

 At the Trees of Mystery in Klamath, California there is the 49 ft tallest known statue of Paul Bunyan."

 Cheshire, Connecticut

 When the 26-foot "Muffler Man" Paul Bunyan was erected in front of a local lumber business in the 1980s, the town objected to the statue, citing that it was a violation of town codes given its substantial height.
 Finding no limitation on flagpole height on the books, the owners of the statue replaced Bunyan's axe with an American flag.

 Rocky Mount, North Carolina

 Located off Exit 145 of I-95 in Rocky Mount, NC, a 40-foot Paul Bunyan statue stands as advertisement for Log Cabin Homes sales center.
 This statue was purchased from a family owned entertainment center in Brainerd, Minnesota, and relocated to North Carolina in 2011.